seattleflu/documentation/Troubleshooting.md

 This means that specimen information sent from the LIMS (Lab Inventory Management System) to ID3C is out of date.
 This is a time-sensitive problem that will impact the return of testing results to participants.

 ##### Solution:
 ID3C should be resynced from the LIMS.
 Contact the lab staff to resync the LIMS to ID3C.
-You can reach them via Slack in the #informatics or #lab channel.
+You can reach them via Slack in the #bat-lab-pipeline-alerts channel.
+If no one responds in that channel, you can also @ someone in the #informatics or #lab channel.

 This error can also be caused by a duplicated collection barcode for a sample which is noted on the specimen manifest sheet.
 ##### Solution: